Falcon Heavy: Reusability

 From 2013 to 2016, SpaceX conducted parallel development of a reusable rocket architecture for Falcon 9, that applies to parts of Falcon Heavy as well.
 Early on, SpaceX had expressed hopes that all rocket stages would eventually be reusable.
-SpaceX has since demonstrated routine land and sea recovery of the Falcon 9 first stage, and have successfully recovered multiple payload fairings.
+SpaceX has since demonstrated routine land and sea recovery of the Falcon 9 first stage, and has successfully recovered multiple payload fairings.
 In the case of Falcon Heavy, the two outer cores separate from the rocket earlier in the flight, and are thus moving at a lower velocity than in a Falcon 9 launch profile.
 For the first flight of Falcon Heavy, SpaceX had considered attempting to recover the second stage, but did not execute this plan.

 Falcon Heavy payload performance to geosynchronous transfer orbit (GTO) is reduced by the reusable technology, but at a much lower price.
 When recovering all three booster cores, GTO payload is 8 t.
 If only the two outside cores are recovered while the center core is expended, GTO payload would be approximately 16 t.
 As a comparison, the next-heaviest contemporary rocket until April 2024, the fully expendable Delta IV Heavy, could deliver 14.2 t to GTO.